elementor/elementor-developers-docs/src/widgets/widget-inner-wrapper.md

 The number of wrapping elements that each widget needs is up to the widget developer.

-If it's a legacy widget that requires both `<div>` wrappers, add the following method to the widget:
+If it's a legacy widget that requires both `<div>` wrappers, as it reqieres the inner `.elementor-widget-container` wrapper, add the following method to the widget:

 ```php
 public function has_widget_inner_wrapper(): bool {